Qwertycrackers/crumtest/README.md

 The program, of course, needs to know what inputs to give your program and what output to expect.
 This is configured in a **test file**, using simple syntax.

 Every test case is composed of input and output.
 In the test file, specify the input as a string enclosed in square braces, and the output as a following string enclosed in curly braces.
-For example, if I want my program to take no input, and outputm "Hello World!", then somewhere in my test file I would add
+For example, if I want my program to take no input, and output "Hello World!", then somewhere in my test file I would add
     []
     {Hello World!}
 Whitespace in-between the bracket and curly-brace expressions will be ignored.
 To add another test case, simply add another set of bracket-and-curly-brace strings to be tested.
+As far as a know, there are no assignments which include input with brackets or output with curly braces.
+If there ever are, this program will need a more intelligent delineation scheme.
+For now, however, this will be fine.

+## How to Get It
+Seeing as `crumtest` is a simple open-source package, there are multiple ways to get the software.

+# Downloading the Compiled Binary
+If you're using `crumtest`, you're probably in a first-year programming class.
+As such, the easiest way to get it would be to download the binary release from the "Releases" tab on Github.
+Place the executable somewhere it can be found on the development machine (likely on your network drive, in the folder with your code), and run it as described in the **Usage** section.

+# Building from Source
+It is also, of course, possible and easy to build `crumtest` from source.
+This will be necessary if you wish to run the program on any architecture other than x86\_64.
+To do this, simply clone the repository and run
+    make all
+This should generate a new `crumtest` executable.
+It can then be run as described in the **USAGE** section.

+## Cross-Platform Support
+`crumtest` is entirely dependent on the POSIX standard and Linux system calls.
+As such, it is completely incompatible with any OS other than Linux.
+The binaries offered in the **RELEASES** tabs are x86\_64, but this is not a requirement, and the program could entirely be compiled for other architectures.
+The Purdue Guru server is x86\_64 though, so this is unlikely to be a common necessity.

+### How Does It Work?
+`crumtest` works by use of `fork()` and `execve()`.
+The `execve()` system call essentially transforms the current process into the one pointed to by the argument of the function.
+The `fork()` call simply causes